Disordered Eating and Anxiety: Break the Link to Eating Disorders

 Sage recognised that Fluffy was using food as a way to comfort and distract themselves from their worries.

-So they suggested that instead of relying on unhealthy foods, Fluffy could try other ways to deal with their worries, such as talking to other rabbits, practicing hiding, or doing things that made Fluffy happy.
+So they suggested that instead of relying on unhealthy foods, Fluffy could try other ways to deal with their worries, such as talking to other rabbits, practising hiding, or doing things that made Fluffy happy.

 Fluffy was hesitant at first, but Sage reassured them that it was worth a try.